lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 ##### Flow 2 — Execute withdrawal requests

 Anyone calls the permissionless `processExitRequests(count)`, forwarding the per-request EIP-7002 fee.
 It pops the next `count` requests from the FIFO in order and pushes each down the path above: **TWG** applies the exit limits and refunds excess fee, then the **WithdrawalVault** encodes the request and submits it to the EIP-7002 contract.
 A request rejected at the predeploy is dropped and must be re-submitted by a later Oracle report.

+**Cost model.** EIP-7002 fees for all VEBO-path requests are paid by the `processExitRequests` caller (excess is refunded via the TWG).
+This release **deliberately removes** the previous charge-back of forced-exit fees to Node Operator bond (CSM's `_fulfillExitObligations`, driven by the `onValidatorExitTriggered` notification): with the notification hooks gone, forced-exit fees are no longer billed to the misbehaving operator and are borne by the executor instead.
+The trade this buys: forced exits no longer depend on operator compliance at all — the protocol withdraws the stake itself via EIP-7002, so per-operator fee accounting is dead weight.

 ```solidity
 interface IValidatorsExitBusOracle7002 {